srazmjo/Workshop1/project2.md

 ## Part 3: Investigating and Comparing Results
+###### In this part, we will use three appraoches to linear modeling and compare the results with each other to see which one produces the best results and outputs.

 #### The original WorldPop population distribution raster
+The original raster shows that the population is densely concentrated in Libreville, located in Komo-Mondah, a western coastal subdivision.
+Below is the original raster retrieved from WorldPop website.
 ![](project2_part3_actual_population_worldpop.png)

 #### Sums, Means, & Log
 We will use the lm() function to estimate three models.
 First we will use pop19 as the response variable and the sum of each geospatial covariate per adm as the predictors.
 Second, again use pop19 as the response variable but this time instead use the mean of each geospatial covariate per adm as the predictors.
 Third, use the logarithm of 2019 population log(pop19) as the response and the mean of each geospatial covariate per adm as the predictors.
+To help ease distinguishing between our three approaches, we will use different names and lulc objects for sums, and means & logs models.

 #### Usings sums model
-A linear model is
+Below are the results when using the sums model.
 ![](project2_part3_population_sums.png)
 ![](project2_part3_population_sums_diff.png)
 ![](project2_part3_population_sums_3d.PNG)

 #### using means model
+Below are the results when using the means model.
 ![](project2_part3_population_means.png)
 ![](project2_part3_population_means_diff.png)
 ![](project2_part3_population_means_3d.PNG)